0xSero/partisia-docs/docs/bpinclusion.md

 - Name (Legal name)
 - Website (Company or personal webpage)
 - Address (Company or personal address)
-- PublicKey (PublicKey of your PBC Account)
+- PublicKey (PublicKey of your Network keyset)
-- BLS PublicKey (BLS12-381 PublicKey of your PBC account)
+- BLS PublicKey (BLS12-381 PublicKey of your BLS keyset)
 - EntityJurisdiction (Your country of residence - ISO 3166-1: 3-digit code referring to a country)
 - ServerJurisdiction (Location of the server where you operate the node - ISO 3166-1: 3-digit code referring to a country)